Gordonby/ArmLab2/README.md

     So the great thing about Visual Studio is that deployment is super easy.
 However it's not doing anything clever with our nested files.
 When you're making a change to your nested files, those changes will not be pushed up to your Azure storage account.

-1. Download this powershell file
+1. Download this powershell file located here : https://raw.githubusercontent.com/Gordonby/ArmLab2/master/scripts/Ex8/deployArmLab.ps1

 1. Change the path parameter to point to your local path of the nested files